 Yes!
 All student groups will act as a “pod.”
 We plan to keep our students’ and instructors’ interactions with local communities to a minimum and remain near medical care throughout the program.
 Most of our adventures are aboard sailing vessels or are in naturally isolated locations – due to these unique environments, a pod-based approach fits naturally with a Broadreach experience.
 Besides certain shore-side or community-based activities, we plan to run our itineraries, academics and training as close to the original as possible.

-Students and staff will be required to wear face masks in public, when near others who are not part of our group, and anytime as required by local guidelines, destination partners or Broadreach.
+Students and staff may be required to wear face masks in certain situations, such as in crowded places or anytime required by local guidelines, destination partners or Broadreach.
 We will limit activities that put groups in places that are higher risk – examples of this include crowded, high-traffic areas such as museums, restaurants, covered markets, etc.

 We will follow CDC requirements for testing and quarantine upon returning to the United States.
-Right now, anyone arriving in the U.S. from a foreign country must get tested no more than 3 days before their flight departs and present the negative result or documentation of having recovered from COVID-19 to the airline before boarding the flight.
+Right now, anyone arriving in the U.S. from a foreign country must get tested 1 day before their flight departs and present the negative result or documentation of having recovered from COVID-19 to the airline before boarding the flight.
 If the United States requires this at the time students return from their programs, Broadreach will facilitate and cover the cost of any COVID-19 tests.
 We will encourage all students to self-monitor for symptoms and/or quarantine upon arrival home.

 We will continue updating guidelines for all these topics.
 In the meantime, we will collaborate with our peers to understand industry best practices, absorb guidance from our partners at the CDC and continually communicate with our in-country partners.
 If you have any questions about our current thoughts on COVID-19, please call our office at 919-256-8200.